At this stage, "At What Point Do I Need a Hurricane Insurance Claim Lawyer?" is a question that I am receiving a lot.

 - Replacing flooring but not accounting for trim

-- Mismeasuring the amount of sheetrock on a wall
+- Mismeasuring the amount of sheetrock on a wall or the ceiling height

 - Replacing a section of flooring without accounting for undamaged flooring that now also needs to be replaced if the flooring is continuous.